-This isn’t a sales pitch for commissioning a wig from us, though it may sound like it.
+This actually isn’t a sales pitch for commissioning a wig from us, though the title may sound like it.
 This is a breakdown of how and when having a wig built is going to be worth the additional cost.
 If you’re not sure exactly what makes a wig “custom”, that means we create the entire wig from scratch, it’s tailored to fit the client, and we put all of the hair into by hand, including a hand-knotted (or lace-front) hairline.
 We make our wigs and facial hair just like they make them for film and tv, much the same way wigs have been built for centuries.

 Wigs are very popular right now, you can buy them all over the place, in local shops or on the internet.
-They come in a seemingly endless range of colors, styles and prices.
-You can even pick up machine made “lace front” wigs with decent hairlines at very reasonable prices, and most of those can be re-styled using heat tools.
+They come in a seemingly endless range of colors, styles, and prices.
+You can even pick up machine made “lace front” wigs with decent hairlines at very reasonable prices, and most of those can be restyled using heat tools.
 So why spend substantially more money and time having a wig or beard made to order?

 The right wig – color, texture, length.
 We can build almost anything.
-That’s especially important if you need a wig or facial hair that isn’t likely to be available as a mass produced product.
+That’s especially important if you need a wig or facial hair that isn’t likely to be available as a mass-produced product.
 For our Santas, cosplayers, reenactors and tribute artists, having a wig built to order means all of the details will be right – no wrong colors, plastic sheen or hair that just isn’t the right texture.

 The right fit.
 Let’s say you manage to track down a wig in the right color and mostly the right style.
 The hairline is even decent on it, since it has a shallow machine-made lace front.
 Many people might be able to use the wig as it is, which is great.
 But what if this wig doesn’t fit your head?
-Your put it on, and you pull and you tug, and it doesn’t cover your nape.
+You put it on, and you pull and you tug, and it doesn’t cover your nape.
 Or your forehead.
 Or your ears.
 Fitting issues get worse with updos and short hairstyles.

 The right style.
 You’re going to need to either buy a wig that looks exactly like the hairstyle you’re going for, or you’re going to have to try and re-style it to do what you need.
 If you’re comfortable with hair and wig styling, then you’ll probably do great with a purchased piece.
 If styling isn’t in your wheelhouse, then it might be good to job that out.

 In general, if you’re doing a project and you can tick off two or more of the above points, then you might want to consider a custom wig.
 If you’re just doing the project casually, or for a single event, then it might not make sense to have a piece made.
-But if you plan to wear your wig or beard frequently or for the next decade, you’ll probably be happier in long run if you get your pieces made to order.
+But if you plan to wear your wig or beard frequently or for the next decade, you’ll probably be happier in the long run if you get your pieces made to order.